rweigel/stct/GEI.md

   * obliquity (tilt of the planetary rotation axis with respect to the ecliptic plane),
   * precession (rotation of planetary rotation axis tilt around the ecliptic pole),
   * nutation (perturbations to precession path),
-  * polar motion (IERS table; in SunPy, Geocentric Earth Equatorial does not include true polar motion GEO does; 10-20 meters), and
+  * polar motion (IERS table; in SunPy, [Geocentric Earth Equatorial](https://docs.sunpy.org/en/stable/generated/api/sunpy.coordinates.GeocentricEarthEquatorial.html) (what is "abberation due to Earth motion"?) does not include true polar motion GEO does; 10-20 meters), and
-  * planetary precession (motion of the ecliptic with respect to the fixed starts).
+  * planetary precession (motion of the ecliptic with respect to the fixed stars).

 2. An inertial coordinate frame.
 There are several versions that depend on how and which time-varying effects are accounted for but evaluate them at a specific date and time (epoch).

 _Discuss why and when two versions are used._

-# Terminology

-The following terms are used in the references, and may need definition.

-* Coordinate frame
-* Coordinate representation
-* Coordinate system
-* True of Date
-* Mean Equator
-* Mean Equinox
-* Mean Obliquity
-* Ecliptic Plane
-* Epoch is used to mean a reference date and time (an instant, rather than a period of time as is another common usage of "epoch")
-* First point of Aries, i.e. vector(Earth-Sun)
-* Vernal Equinox of Date

 # Implementation Comparisons